 I want every actor to know that they can have boundaries, know how to communicate and receive them, and to have a nuanced understanding of consent.
 I am particularly interested in teaching tools to approach consent in classroom settings, where complex power dynamics are at play.

 If you have questions about intimacy needs for a production, or if you think your organization could benefit from a workshop, please get in touch using the contact form below.
+I am based in Tkaronto (Toronto), and I am happy to travel or work virtually.

 I had the privilege of working with Leslie on a virtual reading of Skin A Cat, a play that demands a ton of intimacy.
 While I was nervous going into the process, Leslie immediately put my mind at ease by making herself available to the entire cast, and coming up with various options for all the choreography.
 Every rehearsal felt comfortable, collaborative and fun.
 The parts of the piece I was most anxious about ended up being my favourites to perform, for I was confident and excited about the ways we were telling the story!